Background pattern

 If you use more Aloxidil than you should:

-If you have used more Aloxidilthan you should, consult your doctor or pharmacist immediately.
+If you have used more Aloxidil than you should, consult your doctor or pharmacist immediately.

 The signs and symptoms after accidental or intentional ingestion of minoxidil may include, among others, hypotension (low blood pressure), tachycardia, edema, and congestive heart failure.

-If you forgot to use Aloxidil
+If you forget to use Aloxidil

--During the initial treatment period:
+• In the initial treatment period:

--During the maintenance period:
+• In the maintenance period:

 Apply the next dose as usual and continue your treatment.